czw612/CASDI/README.md

 ## Dataset Description

 The CASDI dataset contains XRA images annotated with stenotic lesion bounding boxes and stenosis degree interval labels.
 Each annotation provides the location of a stenotic lesion and its corresponding severity interval.

+This repository currently provides only a small anonymized subset of CASDI for data-format preview.
+The complete CASDI dataset will be publicly released after the corresponding paper is accepted.

 ## Classes